 The data show that Coconut Drink had the highest surface tension, 49.4 mN m-1 at room temperature, and Oat Drink 2 had the lowest, 36.8 mN m-1 at room temperature.
 All samples, predictably, had a much lower surface tension than that of water (~72 mN m-1).

-To summarise, we have studied the strength and rigidity of foams from plant-based milk alternatives, made using common household apparatus, and also the interfacial properties of their mother liquids.
+To summarise, we have studied the strength and rigidity of foams from plant-based milk alternatives and also the interfacial properties of their mother liquids.
 It was found that many alt-milks would not foam when chilled, and that heating them had notable consequences on the foams made, as seen by the Oat Drinks.
 Coconut Drink made the strongest and most rigid foam when heated and was also found to have the greatest surface tension at room temperature of the tested samples.

 For further information about these tests, or the range of tests that we offer, please contact our experts today